psevestre/openid-fapi/Financial_API_WD_002.md

 ## 7. Request object endpoint

+### 7.1 Introduction

+The client may not want to send the request object by value, either because it is too large, or because it contains sensitive data and the client doesn't want to encrypt the request object.
+In such cases it is possible to send the request object by reference using a `request_uri`.

+The request URI can be hosted by the client or by the authorization server.
+The advantage of the authorization server hosting the request object is that it doesn't have to support outbound requests to a client specified request URI.

+This section defines the specification for the authorization server to provide an endpoint for a client to exchange a request object for a request URI.

-### 7.1 Request
+### 7.2 Request

-Request object endpoint is a REST API at the authorization server that accepts a signed request object as HTTPS POST payload.
+The request object endpoint is a RESTful API endpoint at the authorization server that accepts a signed request object as an HTTPS POST payload.

-Following is an example of such request.
+The following is an example of such a request.

 ```
 POST https://as.example.com/ros/